-Since there are millions of ways to set up 15Five questions for your team, we decided to give lay out 5 key ingredients to keep 15Fives feeling fresh, beneficial, and lightweight.
+Since there are millions of ways to set up questions for your team, we decided to lay out five key ingredients to keeping Check-ins feeling fresh, beneficial, and lightweight.
 Call it our "secret sauce" for getting the most effective feedback.

 Ingredient #1: The two essential questions

-We recommend asking these two company-wide questions in every 15Five:
+We recommend asking these two company-wide questions in every Check-in:

 - What went well this week?